anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - API
      - The Architecture **must** provide APIs to access the authentication service and the associated mandatory features detailed in chapter 5
-     - :ref:`chapters/chapter05:keystone`
+     - :ref:`chapters/chapter05:keystone api`
    * - int.api.02
      - API
      - The Architecture **must** provide APIs to access the image management service and the associated mandatory features detailed in chapter 5
-     - :ref:`chapters/chapter05:glance`
+     - :ref:`chapters/chapter05:glance api`
    * - int.api.03
      - API
      - The Architecture **must** provide APIs to access the block storage management service and the associated mandatory features detailed in chapter 5
-     - :ref:`chapters/chapter05:cinder`
+     - :ref:`chapters/chapter05:cinder api`
    * - int.api.04
      - API
      - The Architecture **must** provide APIs to access the object storage management service and the associated mandatory features detailed in chapter 5
-     - :ref:`chapters/chapter05:swift`
+     - :ref:`chapters/chapter05:swift api`
    * - int.api.05
      - API
      - The Architecture **must** provide APIs to access the network management service and the associated mandatory features detailed in chapter 5
-     - :ref:`chapters/chapter05:neutron`
+     - :ref:`chapters/chapter05:neutron api`
    * - int.api.06
      - API
      - The Architecture **must** provide APIs to access the compute resources management service and the associated mandatory features detailed in chapter 5
-     - :ref:`chapters/chapter05:nova`
+     - :ref:`chapters/chapter05:nova api`
    * - int.api.07
      - API
      - The Architecture **must** provide GUI access to tenant facing cloud